X930E 120Hz Smart LED TV

 Sony uses an innovative edge-lit backlighting system which they call Slim Backlight Drive+: This design improvement over the previous version uses a double-edge LED panel that directs light where it’s needed, boosting dimming precision for higher peak brightness, contrast, and realism, allowing it to deliver superb image quality from an incredibly slim design.

-The LEDs are now mounted on the top and bottom of the panel instead of its previous side-mount locations.
+The LEDs are now mounted on the top and bottom of the panel instead of their previous side-mount locations.
 This allows for brighter illumination of the display’s screen.

 - Sony’s new 4K HDR Processor X1 Extreme with Object-based HDR remaster (analyzes images in each scene and corrects the color and contrast of each object individually, making colors and contrast appear more realistic) and Super Bit Mapping 4K HDR technology (with 14-bit signal processing – creates a smooth natural picture without image banding).
 The 4K HDR Processor X1 reproduces more depth, textures, and natural colors than its predecessor, the 4K Processor X1, with 40% more real-time image processing.